supabase/postgres/qemu_artifact.md

 ## Publish image for later use

-Publish the built image to a registry of your choosing, and use the published image with KubeVirt.
+Following `make init container-disk-image`, the generated image should be found in: `/path/to/postgres/output-cloudimg`.
+For portability the image is also bundled up as a docker image with the name: `supabase-postgres-test` .
+Publish the built docker image to a registry of your choosing, and use the published image with KubeVirt.

 # Iterating on the QEMU artifact